France: Law

 France uses a civil legal system, wherein law arises primarily from written statutes; judges are not to make law, but merely to interpret it (though the amount of judicial interpretation in certain areas makes it equivalent to case law in a common law system).
-Basic principles of the rule of law were laid in the Napoleonic Code (which was, in turn, largely based on the royal law codified under Louis XIV).
+Basic principles of the rule of law were laid in the Napoleonic Code (which was largely based on royal law codified under King Louis XIV).
 In agreement with the principles of the Declaration of the Rights of Man and of the Citizen, the law should only prohibit actions detrimental to society.
-As Guy Canivet, first president of the Court of Cassation wrote about the management of prisons: "Freedom is the rule, and its restriction is the exception; any restriction of Freedom must be provided for by Law and must follow the principles of necessity and proportionality."
-That is, Law should lay out prohibitions only if they are needed, and if the inconveniences caused by this restriction do not exceed the inconveniences that the prohibition is supposed to remedy.

 French law is divided into two principal areas: private law and public law.
 Private law includes, in particular, civil law and criminal law.
 Public law includes, in particular, administrative law and constitutional law.
 However, in practical terms, French law comprises three principal areas of law: civil law, criminal law, and administrative law.
 Criminal laws can only address the future and not the past (criminal ex post facto laws are prohibited).
 While administrative law is often a subcategory of civil law in many countries, it is completely separated in France and each body of law is headed by a specific supreme court: ordinary courts (which handle criminal and civil litigation) are headed by the Court of Cassation and administrative courts are headed by the Council of State.
 To be applicable, every law must be officially published in the Journal officiel de la République française.